geofrey/sweeper/README.md

 * Sometimes the game is not winnable.
 Still pondering how to do the monster-level distribution.
 * Losing the last fight on the board shows the 'win' and 'lose' messages at the same time.
-* I have only made images for mine levels 1, 2, and 3.
-The rest are scribbles.
-My kids are helping me decide what to draw.
 * Yes-or-no flags are still active, (carried over from classic mode).
 Not very helpful.